How to Catch Catfish at Night in Lakes

 These will still yield excellent results.
 Also, keep a shorter cast, try the shallow 3-5 feet water and see how much activity you get.
 You can always adjust if need be, but the catfish aren’t necessarily going to be way off in wonderland at nighttime.

-The best way to really get things moving along it to use a good rod holder and dual poles.
+What is the best way to fish for catfish at night in lakes?
+The best way to fish for catfish at night in lakes is to use a good rod holder and dual poles.
 If you are trying different depths and putting your bait in position near different structures, you’re bound to run into some catfish at some point.

 “You hang around the barbershop long enough.
 Eventually you’re going to get a haircut.”
 That’s the easy way to put it.